 The San Bernard River in its lower coastal plain sections flows through the highly erodible sandy and silty alluvial soils of the Gulf Coastal Plain - meander bend erosion is active throughout the lower river, particularly during the tropical weather events and intense Gulf moisture rain systems that periodically affect Brazoria County.
 The river's relatively modest size compared to the Brazos means flood peaks on the San Bernard are less extreme, but the soft alluvial soils erode readily even at the lower flood velocities typical of this smaller coastal plain stream.

 Contact Shore Protect Team with your San Bernard River property location and county and photos of your bank and erosion conditions.
-We assess the environmental constraints and permit requirements for your specific San Bernard River location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your Texas San Bernard River bank stabilization project.